 On the top, the elasticated cords can be fastened quickly by tugging on the large tab that is a part of the hook-and-loop setup.

-Besides the Flyease modifications, this Pegasus 37 variant also has a molded toe-bumper for increased protection and support.
-The ride quality is the same as the standard P-37, meaning that the cushioning softness is heel-loaded.
+The Flyease modifications aside, this Pegasus 38 variant also has a molded toe-bumper for increased protection and support.
+The ride quality is the same as the standard P-38, meaning that the cushioning softness is heel-loaded.
 At the front, the tensile Zoom Air bag adds responsiveness.
-Read our road Pegasus 37 review for dissection pictures.
+Read our road Pegasus 37 review for dissection pictures; both versions share the same midsole.

-Even with all the Flyease extras, there is no additional price mark-up over the regular Pegasus 37.
+Even with all the Flyease extras, there is no additional price mark-up over the regular Pegasus 38.
+The Peg Flyease also sells in an extra wide.

 Walking shoes without laces